2025–26 FIBA West Asia Super League

 The 2025–26 FIBA West Asia Super League, also known as the FIBA WASL Season 4, is the fourth season of the West Asia Super League (WASL), the premier basketball competition for Western Asia organised by FIBA Asia.
 The season began on 13 October 2025.
+The season was postponed until September 2026 due to the conflict in Middle East.

 Al Riyadi are the defending champions, having won their second consecutive WASL title and third West Asia League championship in the previous season.

 Format changes

 The 2025–26 season introduced significant changes to the competition format: